The opinions, facts and any media content presented do not necessarily reflect the position of B’nai Brith Canada.

 Holocaust-denying professor Anthony Hall reinstated at the University of Lethbridge

-In another case of educators getting away with promoting hatred against minority groups, the tale of University of Lethbridge professor Anthony Hall is an example of the system confusing victim with perpetrator.
+In another case of educators getting away with promoting hatred against minority groups, the tale of University of Lethbridge professor Anthony Hall [broken link1] is an example of the system confusing victim with perpetrator.

 After B’nai Brith’s campaign detailing Hall’s support of Holocaust denial and bizarre antisemitic conspiracy theories, he was suspended in October, 2016 and is the subject of an Alberta human rights complaint.
 But while the University has taken the right steps throughout its investigation, it was the intervention of the Alberta government that paved the way for Hall’s reinstatement.
 The NDP government passed two bills that strengthened the school faculty association’s push to reinstate Hall.
 Furthermore, the government launched a direct legal intervention that also helped him return to the university in November, 2017.